instaclustr/atsc/README.md

 In internal testing ATSC compressed from 46 times to 880 times the time series of our databases with a fitting error within 1% of the original time-series.
 In some cases, ATSC would produce highly compressed data without any data loss (Perfect fitting functions).
 ATSC is meant to be used in long term storage of time series, as it benefits from more points to do a better fitting.
-The decompression of data is fast vs a slower compression speed, as it is expected that the data might be compressed once and decompressed several times.
+The decompression of data is faster (up to 40x) vs a slower compression speed, as it is expected that the data might be compressed once and decompressed several times.

 Internally ATSC uses the following methods for time series fitting: